aiven/devportal/docs/platform/howto/byoc/create-custom-cloud.rst

      .. important::

-        `Amazon Web Services (AWS)` is the only option supported currently.
+        **Amazon Web Services (AWS)** is the only option supported currently.

    * Region
    * CIDR

      Aiven needs CIDR for the `CIDR block of the VPC <https://docs.aws.amazon.com/vpc/latest/userguide/vpc-cidr-blocks.html>`_ that will be created in your AWS account.

-     Specify inbound rules with the CIDR block notation, for example: 200.1.2.3/32 (allowing 200.1.2.3 as a single address), 0.0.0.0/0 (allowing traffic from anywhere), or 100.1.0.0/16 (allowing traffic from 100.1..).
+     * Specify inbound rules with the CIDR block notation, for example: 200.1.2.3/32 (allowing 200.1.2.3 as a single address), 0.0.0.0/0 (allowing traffic from anywhere), or 100.1.0.0/16 (allowing traffic from 100.1..).

-     Note the following:

      * To create VPC peerings with that VPC, choose a CIDR block that doesn't overlap with CIDR blocks of peer VPCs.
-     * CIDR block needs be large enough so that, after splitting it into per-region subnets, each subnet has enough addresses to fit required services.
+     * Keep in mind that CIDR block needs be large enough so that, after splitting it into per-region subnets, each subnet has enough addresses to fit required services.

    * :ref:`Deployment model <byoc-deployment>`